DingBangBang/Portfolio/Portfolio1_sales_EDA/README.md

 _friendly format for scan: [forshare_Sales_19Dec_overview.pdf](forvisit/forshare_Sales_19Dec_overview.pdf)_

 _friendly link for scan if rendering slowly or failed here: [open in nbviewer](https://nbviewer.org/github/DingBangBang/Portfolio/blob/main/Portfolio1_sales_EDA/Sales_19Dec_overview.ipynb)_
-# Nouns
-> TMall: One of the largest E-Commerce platforms in China, belonging to Alibaba Group.

-> Double11: The most popular shopping festival around the country launched by Taobao.com which belongs to Alibaba as well. something like Black Friday each year in the international range.

 # RawData
 - columns: